Zolpidem: 7 things you should know

 - Zolpimist should be sprayed directly into the mouth over the tongue.
-Prime the pump prior to initial use or if you haven't used the spray for at least 14 days.
+Prime the pump before initial use or if you haven't used the spray for at least 14 days.

 - The extended-release form of zolpidem may help with staying asleep, as well as sleep initiation.
 Do not cut, crush, or chew extended-release forms.

 - Higher dosages and extended-release forms may impair next-day alertness and the ability to drive.

 - One dosage form of zolpidem (Intermezzo) should only be taken by people who awaken in the middle of the night with more than four hours of sleep remaining; do not take it if you have less than four hours sleep remaining.
 Other forms of zolpidem (Ambien, Edluar, Zolpimist, Ambien CR) should only be taken if there are 7 to 8 hours that can be devoted to sleep before awakening.

 - Be cautious about driving or operating machinery the next day if you are still feeling sleepy after taking zolpidem the night before.